 Thirteen years later, Cheyenne, Wyoming Territory, 1878

-Cheyenne sure did look like a lively little place
+Cheyenne sure did look like a lively little place.

-, Wade eased himself off Charger’s back, who whinnied softly.
+Wade eased himself off Charger’s back, who whinnied softly.

 “I know boy.
+It’s been a long road today, but you’ll get a warm stable tonight” Wade confided to Charger, who huffed thoughtfully.
+Wade paused, waiting for the clip of the wagons to pass by and the dust to die down.

+And this will be a good place for me pick up a trail job.
+Maybe even a trail boss, he thought.

+Cheyenne was a busy town.
+One of those end-of-the-line towns as the railways had reached here but no farther yet.
+That meant that there was business; prospectors and wagon trails starting up to make the crossing to the Pacific Coast—lots of opportunities.

-It’s been a long road today,” Wade paused, waiting for the clip of the wagons to pass by and the dust to die down.
-It had been a long day’s ride for both of them, but longer for Charger he feared, who was already showing gray through his mane.
+Wade heaved a weary sigh.
+In truth it had been a long day’s ride for both of them, but longer for Charger he feared, who was already showing gray through his mane.

 He’ll be fine!
 Wade shoved down the worry that he was asking too much of his steed.
 No. Charger had been with him through thick and thin.
 Halfway across this glorious land of America and back again.
 Together they had tracked and trapped along the Oregon trail, and they had guarded cattle running the Shawnee Trail.
 Every thing that could have conceivably been thrown at a man—from floods to wildfires, outlaws and bandits and storms, had happened to him and his steed over the last thirteen years—and they both made it through just fine.
 Charger might be seventeen, but he still had plenty of years in him.
 Didn’t he?